pdmeyer/bfg-lfo/README.md

 the result is a whole variety of undulating signals that are not totally random (like noise) but also not totally predictable (like sines, triangles, etc)

-for more info on basis functions, see daniel shiffman's fantastic [tutorials](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6bgPNQAdxQZpJuJCjeOr7VD) on Perlin noise
+to learn more about basis functions and how they are used, see daniel shiffman's [videos](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6bgPNQAdxQZpJuJCjeOr7VD) on [Perlin noise] (https://en.wikipedia.org/wiki/Perlin_noise#:~:text=Perlin%20noise%20is%20a%20procedural,details%20are%20the%20same%20size).

 ## the files
 * **bfg-lfo.maxpat** main patch that you can use as a bpatcher. outputs two modulation signals